The Apple Hardware Test

 If your Mac predates the inclusion of the Apple Hardware Test with new computers, you can use the following third-party utilities to test your hardware:

-• Micromat® TechTool® Pro 4 includes a comprehensive suite of hardware tests applicable to all Macs.
-TechTool Pro 4.5.x or later is available as a Universal Binary for both PowerPC™- and Intel®-based Macs.
+• Micromat® TechTool® Pro includes a comprehensive suite of hardware tests applicable to all Macs.
+TechTool Pro 4.5.x or later is available as a Universal Binary for both PowerPC- and Intel-based Macs.

 • The freeware command-line utility Memtest has been used by many to successfully test RAM.
 The freeware utility Rember provides a graphical user interface (GUI) to Memtest.

-Note: If you are using Mac OS X 10.4 Tiger™, use only the hardware tests of third-party utilities that combine hardware testing and disk utilities, such as TechTool Pro 4 and TechTool Deluxe, unless the version of your third-party utility includes Tiger-compatible disk utilities.
-For example:
+Note: Use only the hardware tests of third-party utilities that combine hardware testing and disk utilities, such as TechTool Pro and TechTool Deluxe, unless the version of your third-party utility also includes disk utilities that are compatible with your version of Mac OS X. In other words, only use disk utilities that are compatible with the version of Mac OS X you are using.

 Related links